Magnitude 6.4 earthquake rocks Northern California, leaving tens of thousands without power

 A magnitude 6.4 earthquake shook parts of Northern California early Tuesday, jolting people awake, the U.S. Geological Survey said, and tens of thousands were without power afterward.

-No injuries were immediately reported following the earthquake, which occurred about 2:34 a.m. near Ferndale, a small community about 213 miles northwest of San Francisco.
+Two injuries were reported following the earthquake, which occurred about 2:34 a.m. near Ferndale, a small community about 213 miles northwest of San Francisco.
+The nature of the injuries has not yet been made clear, although both injured people are expected to recover, the Humboldt County Sheriff's Office said in a statement obtained by CBS News.

 Following the earthquake, more than 71,000 customers were reported to be without power in the surrounding area, according to poweroutage.us, which tracks outages across the country.